 What is Kyndle?

-Kyndle -- the Kentucky Network for Development, Leadership and Engagement – provides economic development and industrial recruitment leadership for Henderson, McLean, Union and Webster counties in northwestern Kentucky.
+Kyndle -- the Kentucky Network for Development, Leadership and Engagement – provides economic development and industrial recruitment leadership for Henderson, Union and Webster counties in northwestern Kentucky.
 It also serves as the chamber of commerce for Henderson County while supporting the efforts of chambers in the other three counties.

 Where is Kyndle?